fimblo/ServiceChecker/README.md

 - 🕒 Configurable update intervals (1-60 seconds)
 - 🚦 Visual status indicators in the menu bar

+> **Warning**
+> This app is intended to be used for your own services.
+It isn't considered polite to use it on other people's systems without permission.

 ## Installation

 Since this is an unsigned application, you'll need to follow these steps when first launching it:

 1. Drag ServiceChecker.app to your Applications folder
 2. Right-click (or Control-click) on ServiceChecker.app